badmrfrosty/OpenSMTPD-book/src/chapters/1020_What_you_need_to_know_about_SMTP.md

 S: 221 2.0.0: Bye
 ```

-Note that this doesn't mean that a transfer is necessarily readable in the wire.
+It's important to note that it doesn't mean a transfer is necessarily readable in the wire.
 The plaintext dialogue may very well take place within an encrypted transport layer, such as TLS, making it look gibberish on the outside.
 However,
 no matter how it looks on the outside,